-An international student on F-1 or J-1 visa must register for nine credit hours throughout his/her studies at Illinois Institute of Technology, except in the last semester.
-In certain circumstances, including the last semester of enrollment, less-than-full-time is allowed with approval of the academic unit and International Center.
+An international student on an F-1 or J-1 visa must register for nine credit hours throughout his/her studies at Illinois Institute of Technology, except in the last semester.
+In certain circumstances, including the last semester of enrollment, less-than-full-time enrollment is allowed with the approval of the academic unit and the International Center.
 If the student has an appointment as a TA or RA, he/she is allowed to reduce their registration to six credit hours.
 A less-than-full-time permission form has to be filed with the International Center in such cases.

 Course descriptions are available in the departmental sections of this bulletin and online in the MyIIT portal (my.iit.edu) under the Academics tab.